MDMC.trajectory_analysis.observables package

 Parameters:

-generator (Generator) – The generator to batch.
+generator (Iterable[T]) – The generator to batch.

 Returns:

-A thread pool executor with max_workers=`OMP_NUM_THREADS`
+A thread pool executor with max_workers=`OMP_NUM_THREADS` or 1 if not set.

 Return type: